 Cyber Safety Guide for Schools

-This guide provides an overview of cyber safety for primary students and high school students and how to deliver cyber safety education effectively in schools.
-It is designed to be a useful resource for teachers, families and other members of the school community, who all play a part in protecting the safety and wellbeing of students online.
+This guide provides an overview of cyber safety for primary and high school students, including what it is, why it’s important and how schools can deliver effective cyber safety education for their students.
+Our guide is designed to be a useful resource for teachers, families and other members of the school community, who all play a part in protecting the safety and wellbeing of students online.

 Read along or use the navigation to jump ahead.